alissa-huskey/python-class/docs/exercises_1.md

   python are `for`, `if`, and `def`.
 - `symbols` - A list of punctuation symbols that have special meanings.
 For example `=`, `,`, and `+`.
-- `modules` - A list of available modules.
-(Don't worry about this for now, since we haven't learned about modules yet.
-Also, it's a little buggy in repl.it.)
+- `modules` - (NOTE: Do not run this in repl.it, as it's buggy and might mess up your repl.)
+A list of available modules.

 ```python3